 Be sure to drain and rinse the cashews from the soaking water.
 Then place all the filling ingredients into a high powered blender and blend until very smooth.
 It may require a bit of work to get the ingredients blending smooth, but just stop the blender and move the contents around with a spoon or spatula, then start it back up again a few times until it starts to come together.
 Don't add more liquid or the filling will be too watery to stay in the raviolis.

-Put the filling in the fridge and if you’re cooking the ravioli immediately bring a large pot of salted water to a boil while you roll, cut, and fill the raviolis
+Put the filling in the fridge and if you’re cooking the ravioli immediately, bring a large pot of salted water to a boil while you roll, cut, and fill the ravioli.

 Boil raviolis in small batches for 3 minutes or so until they float to the surface.
 Remove them from the water with a slotted spoon and set aside or go right into your pan to sauté with the sauce.

 To make the sauce, heat a pan to medium heat and add vegan butter.
-Then sauté onions for 2-3 minutes until soft and fragrant.
+Then sauté onions for 2 to 3 minutes until soft and fragrant.
 Add sage and continue to sauté for another minute.
-Add boiled raviolis and add salt and pepper to taste.
-Let raviolis cook on either side for 1-2 minutes until the onions have become more caramelized and the sage is fried.
-There should also be a nice golden colour starting to appear on the outside of the ravioli.
-Then add in white wine and cook for another 2-3 minutes.
+Add boiled raviolis and sea salt and ground black pepper to taste.
+Let raviolis cook on either side for 1 to 2 minutes until the onions have become more caramelized and the sage is fried.
+There should also be a nice golden color starting to appear on the outside of the ravioli.
+Add in white wine and cook for another 2 to 3 minutes.

 Don't over crowd the pan with raviolis.
-It's best to cook each serving on it's own - 6-7 pierogis per serving with all the sauce ingredients as listed above.
+It's best to cook each serving on its own.
+It's about 6-7 raviolis per serving with all the sauce ingredients as listed above.